 rRNA is an important constituent of ribosomes, the ‘factory’ where proteins are synthesized by living organisms. rRNA is among the most abundant RNA in cells, allowing probes of rRNA the ability to more efficiently detect microorganisms. rRNA also reflects the level of metabolic activity of the cell, therefore, in the detection of rRNA the probe signal strength is increased with metabolic activity of the cell.
 Therefore, rRNA probes have the advantages of higher sensitivity, reflect metabolic activity, and thus are able to demonstrate metabolically active infections.

-An ‘indeterminate’ result means that the signal is comparable to a background level of signal and can not, therefore, be interpreted as either positive or negative.
-If a previous test was positive and a follow up test is Indeterminate, then it suggests that the burden of the microbe is being reduced BUT only if ongoing testing shows this to be part of a trend.
-Levels may fluctuate considerably during treatment but over time, a high rate of indeterminate results leading to negative results will be seen as a trend.
+An ‘equivocal’ result means that the signal is comparable to a background level of signal and can not, therefore, be interpreted as either positive or negative.
+If a previous test was positive and a follow up test is equivocal, then it suggests that the burden of the microbe is being reduced BUT only if ongoing testing shows this to be part of a trend.
+Levels may fluctuate considerably during treatment but over time, a high rate of equivocal results leading to negative results will be seen as a trend.
 Consecutive negative results may indicate full suppression of the microbe and with further research and experience, together with other clinical and lab data, may become a helpful marker for determining when the course of treatment has succeeded.

 What is confocal scanning laser microscopy?